amfairley/nunisi/DESIGN.md

 - Available rooms: Pagination outline of current page
 - Super user all rooms: Room card image border
 - Add room/edit room: Input border
+- Checkout: Section border

 **Other colours used:**
 - Red: The delete button and confirm delete buttons become red on hover to highlight their severity
+- Red: The card error background on the checkout form
 - Facebook: Blue and white are used for the Facebook logo
 - Instagram and GitHub: Black and white are used for the Instagram and GitHub logos
 - Toasts other than success messages use the bootstrap default colours for debugging, information, warning and danger